sagomilk/crazy-jam/README.md

 crazy-jam
 =========

-This is an code jam, an demo jam.
+This is an code jam,
+for practise, for demo temporarily.
 It is so ugly but ... wow !